 Nowadays, cell phones are the most common devices used for browsing the internet.
 Thus, ensuring smooth page speed and compatibility on mobiles is important.
 Most of the time, elements like heavy images, texts, and pop-ups increase the load times on such devices.

-You can check the number of mobile users of your website on Google Analytics to decide whether mobile optimisation is worth it.
-Some tools for enhancing page speed on mobile devices are Google Analytics, Mobile-Friendly Test by Google, Google Search Console, WebPageTest, etc.
+You can check your website’s number of mobile users on Google Analytics to decide whether mobile optimisation is worth it.
+Some tools for enhancing page speed on mobile devices are Google Analytics, Mobile-Friendly Test by Google, Google Search Console, and WebPageTest.

 CSS Sprite Tools

-You can combine the images and icons using CSS Sprite to make your website load faster.
+Using CSS Sprite, you can combine images and icons to make your website load faster.
 This saves the time required to make multiple HTTP requests.
-Although combining images of various dimensions is quite time-consuming, tools like SpritePad and SpriteCow turn it into a breeze.
+Although combining images of various dimensions is quite time-consuming, tools like SpritePad and SpriteCow make it a breeze.

 UX Optimisation Tools

-A great user experience is crucial to make your viewers enjoy and stick to the site and eventually boost the conversion rate.
+A great user experience is crucial for ensuring that your viewers enjoy and stick to the site, which will eventually boost the conversion rate.

 You must check out popular UX optimisation tools: Hotjar, TryMyUI, and UsabilityHub.